-Dr. MICHELLE MILLIS CHAPPEL is an internationally-acclaimed singer-songwriter, business consultant, keynote speaker, coach, and author.
+Dr. MICHELLE MILLIS CHAPPEL is a world-acclaimed singer-songwriter, business consultant, keynote speaker, coach, and author.
 She has a Ph.D. in psychology from Princeton and was voted “Most Inspirational Professor” at the University of California, Santa Cruz, where she taught cognition and creativity.

 Despite being called “crazy” by a few colleagues, she ditched academics to follow her dream to be a rock star.
 Since then Michelle has won 17 Billboard International Songwriting awards.
 Her positive tunes have topped European, South African, and U.S. college radio charts, and appeared on ABC, HBO, Encore, and Showtime.

 TALKS & WORKSHOPS

-Michelle combined her psychology and music superpowers to create a TOTAL ROCKSTAR program that has helped thousands of people discover their unique gifts and excel in work, school, and life through her talks, workshops, and coaching practice.
-Her book “Finding Your True Calling in Uncertain Times” comes out in 2022.
+Michelle combined her psychology and music superpowers to create a ROCKSTAR program (talks, workshops, and coaching practice) that has helped thousands of people discover their unique gifts and purpose and excel in work, school, and life.
+Her book “Create a Life That Totally Rocks” comes out in 2022.

 Michelle also rose in the ranks of the corporate world from user researcher to VP of Consumer Insights.
 As CEO of Creativity Rock Star Consulting, she leads ROCKSTAR seminars, brainstorming sessions, and innovation research for such companies as